ThatGhostToast/AZSnowSports/README.md

 <img src="ScreenShotOfTimeline.png">

 ### Latest Update
-* Database update
-  - Login now uses the database
-  - Register now uses the database
-  - Blog posts are now stored in the database
-* Style updates
-  - Blog posts now look presentable
-  - Create blog form is now styled
+* Blogs are now pulled from an API
+* Users are now pulled from an API

 ### Pending Bugs
 * Navbar buttons change position when you sign in